briwilcox/todoist-gpt-assistant/README.md

 Push your changes to the remote repository with the command "git push -u origin master".
 Create a README.md file in your repository and add information about the script, such as its purpose, how to use it, and any dependencies.
 Commit and push your changes to the repository with the commands "git add README.md" and "git commit -m 'Add README.md'".

 TASK: Buy groceries
-SUGGESTION: Create a shopping list with all the items you need, organized by category.
+SUGGESTION: Create a shopping list with all the items you need organized by category.
 Visit a nearby grocery store during off-peak hours to avoid crowds.
 Stick to your list and use a shopping cart or basket to carry your items.
 Check expiration dates and choose fresh produce.
 Pay at the cashier and bring reusable bags for an eco-friendly shopping experience.

 TASK: Finish the presentation.
 SUGGESTION: Break the task into smaller steps: 1) Outline the presentation, including key points and supporting arguments.
 2) Gather relevant data and visuals to support your arguments.
 3) Create slides with a consistent design, using bullet points